 All tutoring and Learning Strategist appointments are now online

 With classes either going online or going remote, many students - like you - are finding themselves in a distance or online learning situation for the first time.
 If you need help, our tutors and Learning Strategists are standing by to provide you with support and resources.

 Details can be found here: https://kpu.tutorocean.com/home

 Assessment and Testing Services

-Exam services are discontinued at this time Assessment and Testing Services (ATS) has discontinued exam services at this time.
-If you have questions, please email: email@example.com or call: 604-598-5278.
-Please watch the website kpu.ca/assessment-testing-services for future announcements on when services will be resumed.
-KPU accessibility students should connect with their Accessibility Advisor or Learning Specialist if they need support in working with their instructor about alternative assessments.
+All Covid-19 Health & Safety protocols are in place for on-campus testing.
+If you have questions, please email: email@example.com or call: 604-599-2368.
+All exams can be booked through our website kpu.ca/assessment-testing-services .
+KPU accessibility students should connect with their Accessibility Advisor or Learning Specialist if they need support in working with their instructor on alternative assessments.

 Cancellation of KPU events

 All on-campus events have been cancelled until June 30.
 This cancellation may be extended, depending on direction from the Public Health officer.